Contributors: Deanna Banks, Jessica Homann, and Kevin Reddy

 2. Regulatory Navigation and Governance

 The regulatory landscape grows increasingly complex as states examine tax exemptions for non-profit hospitals and legislators seek greater oversight of private equity ownership in healthcare.
-Healthcare leaders must also navigate evolving requirements around mental health parity enforcement, site-neutral payments, and price transparency—all of which impact operational strategies and revenue models.
+Executives must also navigate evolving requirements around mental health parity enforcement, site-neutral payments, and price transparency, all of which impact operational strategies and revenue models.

 Leaders in this environment must demonstrate expertise in: